Things to do in Copenhagen Denmark

 I have to include this – but I also want to mention Hans Christian Anderson.
 I read a blog recently where a visit to the little mermaid was mentioned though the narrator said she had no idea why it is something everyone wants to see.
-I was a little shocked to say the least.
+This did shock me a little!

 Hans Christian Anderson’s fairy stories – the Ugly Duckling, the Little Mermaid. the Little Matchstick Girl to name a few – are so well known and I am sure we are all familiar with them.
 He was a famous and popular writer during his life time (1805-1875) and spent many years living in Copenhagen – in Nyhavn!!

 There is a HC Anderson Fairy-Tale House with exhibitions about the man and his fairy stories which you can visit to find out more.